Police To Ensure Friendly Ecology, Resolve Public Complaints On Priority: IGP - UrduPoint

 As per the vision of the prime minister, the IGP said that police would leave no stone unturned to provide relief to people and issued directions to immediately resolve public complaints.

-He said policemen had also sacrificed their lives in the line of duty and protected the future of the generation.

-He said, there were few policemen against whom complaints were received and disciplinary action was underway against them.
+He said, there are few policemen against whom complaints are received and disciplinary action is underway against them.
 An internal accountability system has been introduced in the police department and the helpline (1715) is active for this purpose.
-The police chief sought the cooperation of citizens with policemen serving for their welfare and also urged them to follow traffic laws for safety.
+Islamabad police chief sought the cooperation of citizens with policemen serving for their welfare and also urged them to follow traffic laws for safety.

-He said that campaign had been launched in the Federal capital against those possessing illegal weapons.